 At the upper part of the front page you can see all your projects, both drafts and those you already launched.
 To create a new one, you just need to click on "New project" button.

 If you don’t want to create a video from scratch, you can use one of our templates.
 Just choose the template that best fits your needs, and then customize it.
-The template collection will be growing in the future.
+We update the template collection on a regular basis.

 Seems like everything looks pretty good.
 So let’s pass to the settings.
 Here we need to choose the page to stream this video to, then add title and description of the video.
 You can do this here or directly on Facebook.
 The next step is setting the duration of your stream.
-You can either select the end time of the video or click on “I’ll stop it manually.”
-In the second case, you need to decide whether it be less or longer than 4 hours.
-Continuous broadcasts(that are longer than 4 hours) will not generate a VOD(video on demand).
-Once the broadcast ends, the post will be unpublished from the timeline, which means only the broadcast owner will see it.
-If you are not sure about the duration, it’s better to stop it manually.
+Mostly, FB Live can be up to 8 hours, and there is no limitations on Youtube Live.

-Double-check everything and then click “Save” button.
-After all above-mentioned steps are done, click on “Go Live” button at the top right corner.
+4. Double-check everything and then click “Save” button.
+After all the above-mentioned steps are done, click on “Go Live” button at the top right corner.
 Wait for several minutes while your video is processed.

 Congrats!
 We’ve successfully created our first live stream.
 Let’s now pass to the creative examples of how you can use the Studio.